garylirocks/quickrefs/nginx.markdown

 ## Trivias

 - For a request `/path`, if `path` points to a directory, NGINX does a 301 redirect to `/path/` by default;

+  Two related directives to this:

+  - `absolute_redirect` controls whether absolute or relative path is used in the response headers;
+  - `server_name_in_redirect` if on, the primary server name (specified by the `server_name` directive) is used in the absolute redirect url, otherwise it uses the name from the `Host` request header, if this field is not present, then the IP address of the server is used (this may leak internal IP address, which is a security vulnerability CVE-2000-0649);